 If your written English language skills are weak, you may not be ready to attempt a difficult online course.
 If you type less than 25-30 words per minute, consider doing a typing training course before starting.

 2. Persistent Nature When Studying Online

 Persistence is vital to success in online learning.
 You need a can-do attitude.
-A good online student tolerates technical problems, seeks help when needed, works consistently each day, and persists through personal challenges.
+A good online student tolerates technical problems, will ask for help when needed, works consistently each day, and persists through personal challenges.

 Social factors form an important consideration in theories of student persistence.
-If studying online makes you feel isolated, the chances rise that you may lose interest and even drop out.
+If online classes make you feel isolated, the chances rise that you may lose interest and even drop out.

 Successful online learners have personality types that allow them to cope without face-to-face interaction.
 They could find comradery elsewhere, successfully connect to classmates or instructors online, or have low social needs.

 One way to cultivate persistence is to set up a manageable study schedule that you can realistically stick to.
-Students who do well make progress each day.
+Online students who do well make progress each day.
 It is especially important to push through after the initial novelty of studying online starts to wear off!